-You’re budgeting for an upfront payment but don’t know the exact number of users.
-We recommend avoiding this model if you’re new to eLearning, as you may end up paying for features you don’t need or blowing your budget if you find you need to upgrade.
+We’d say to avoid this model if you’re new to eLearning, as you may end up paying for features you don’t need or blowing your budget if you find you need to upgrade.

 Self-hosted LMSs under this category save time on implementation and training, but as with the following ‘freemium’ option, you are then burdened with the responsibility and costs of ongoing maintenance, software updates and managing features.

 You have a large user base and plan on using the same LMS, features and all, for a long period of time.

-The real cost, then, is the time you’ll spend on integrations, customisation and maintenance, given open source LMS’ require extensive configuration, even if you have sound programming knowledge.
+The real cost, then, is the time you’ll spend on integrations, customisation and maintenance, given open source learning management systems require extensive configuration, even if you have sound programming knowledge.

 Full system control and customisation is important to your organisation, particularly for startups or small organisations with limited budgets.